hypervel/hypervel.org/docs/docs/session.md

 #### Redis

-Before using Redis sessions with Laravel Hyperf, you will need to either install the PhpRedis PHP extension via PECL.
-For more information on configuring Redis, consult Laravel Hyperf's [Redis documentation](/docs/redis#configuration).
+Before using Redis sessions with Hypervel, you will need to either install the PhpRedis PHP extension via PECL.
+For more information on configuring Redis, consult Hypervel's [Redis documentation](/docs/redis#configuration).

 ::: note
 In the `session` configuration file, the `connection` option may be used to specify which Redis connection is used by the session.